 The demonstrable contribution that excellent research makes to society and the economy.
-Economic and societal impacts embrace the diverse ways in which research-related knowledge and skills benefit individuals, organisations and nations.
+Economic and societal impacts embrace the diverse ways in which research-related knowledge and skills benefit individuals, organisations, and nations.
 These include:

+- Fostering global economic performance, specifically the economic competitiveness of the United Kingdom - Increasing the effectiveness of public services and policy - Enhancing quality of life, health, and creative output

+Public engagement:

-IXI IO VVI bago and online bottom marvadalo, organications and nations.
-Those moldae.
-Fostering global economic performance, specifically the economic competitiveness of the United Kingdom Increasing the effectiveness of public services and policy Enhancing quality of life, health and creative output Public engagement: resea engagement is included within the above definitions.
-Engaging the public with your rch can improve the quality of research and its impact, raise your profile, and develop
+Public engagement is included within the above definitions.
+Engaging the public with your research can improve the quality of research and its impact, raise your profile, and develop your skills.

-Pu your skills.
 It also enables members of the public to act as informed citizens and can inspire the next generation of researchers.